Telfar Clemens: Notable designs

 The Telfar Shopping Bag is made of vegan leather, branded with the signature "T" Telfar logo.
 It has been called an "it-bag" and "the decade's most important accessory" by major fashion publications.
 Originally modeled after shopping bags from Bloomingdale's, the Telfar Shopping Bag is colloquially known as the "Bushwick Birkin" due to its combination of status and accessibility.

 In 2018, singer Kelela featured the bag in her "The Story of a Thing" column for T.

 The bag has sold out within minutes of every restock, with demand crashing the shop site in July 2020.
 Telfar's team was initially concerned that bots were buying the bags to resell them at a higher price, but concluded that the bot issue was overstated—the issue was real demand.

 In November 2020, Oprah Winfrey picked the Telfar Bag as one of her 'Favorite Things'.
 The bag is also promoted by other notable figures such as Real Housewives of New York City star Sonja Morgan, Congresswoman Alexandria Ocasio-Cortez, Swae Lee, Ashton Sanders, and Dua Lipa.

 In 2021 Telfar designed the official uniforms for the Liberian team for the 2021 Tokyo Olympics.

+In 2022 singer Beyoncé mentioned the brand in her song "Summer Renaissance."
+She later wore a Telfar tracksuit during the Seattle show of her Renaissance World Tour.

 Rapper Maiya The Don released the song "Telfy" in October 2022, about the signature shopping bag.